When you work with an investment advisor, it is important to know your rights as an investor.

 - Honesty does not only mean answering your questions truthfully.
 It also means giving you information that affects your financial decisions.

 - Fairness includes not feeling pressured or rushed into making decisions, or keeping important information from you.

 - You should also expect advice that is objective and suits your specific needs and circumstances.

-You have a right to know if your investment advisor has a conflict of interest.
+You have a right as an investor to know if your investment advisor has a conflict of interest.

 - The advice you receive should be based on the benefits to you, your financial circumstances, and your financial goals.
 It should not be based on your investment advisor’s interest (for example, because they will get paid more).

 - If your advisor has an interest that could affect their advice to you, such as earning a sales commission or owning shares in the company they want you to invest in, you have a right to know about it.
 This is considered a conflict of interest.

 - Your advisor is required to resolve the conflict in your best interest, not their interest.
 For example, if they can recommend two investments that are similar, but one is cheaper for you because it provides a lower commission to your advisor, they must recommend the cheaper product.

 - Your advisor must tell you about the conflict of interest, and allow you to decide whether you want to accept their advice or get another opinion.